-- report.pdf: the project report in pdf. - A folder named solution: the set of source files and scripts required to reproduce your experiments.
-Note that only these files should be submitted.
-Please run make clean to remove all the automatically generated output files.
+- report.pdf: the project report in pdf. - A folder named solution: the set of source files and scripts required to reproduce your experiments; no need to inlcude the generated HLS projects and reports.
+We recommend you run make clean to remove all the automatically generated output files and copy the content of lab1 into solution.